StevenTammen/bibledocs.org/content/verse-by-verse-studies/genesis/genesis-1/genesis-1-1-what-beginning-is-in-view/index.md

 ---
-title: Genesis 1:1 - What "Beginning" Is in View
+title: Genesis 1:1 - What "Beginning" Is in View?
 weight: 1
+layout: content-page
 ---

 {{< subjects >}}